tytydraco/yessleep/out/My_Ancestry_Results_Are_My_Worst_Nightmare.md

 Given your very unique blood markers, I feel it safe to say that you are that son that I’ve longed for.

-I must also assume that you might be death’s doorsteps given our unique family characteristics.
+I must also assume that you might be at death’s doorsteps given our unique family characteristics.

 Just know that I will be with you soon and not only will I be able to help you recover from your current state, but eventually you’ll come to find your true potential and conquer this world in your own way